Stupid Love (Lady Gaga song): Release and promotion

-Jeena Sharma of Paper magazine described promotional images of Gaga for "Stupid Love" as "pop-meets-punk".
+Jeena Sharma of Paper described promotional images of Gaga for "Stupid Love" as "pop-meets-punk".
 The images featured Gaga wearing a pink monochromatic look with makeup from her Haus Laboratories beauty line.
 Just before dropping "Stupid Love" and its music video, Gaga tweeted "Earth is cancelled".
 In the hours after its release, both the song "Stupid Love" and Lady Gaga herself were the top two trending topics on Twitter worldwide.
 The song was placed at the top of Apple Music's Today's Top Hits playlist, Spotify's New Music Daily playlist, and Spotify's Today's Hits playlist.
 On May 18, 2020, a lip sync video was released for the song, promoting Gaga's Haus Laboratories eyeshadow palette named after "Stupid Love".
-The video features influencers from the world of makeup, including drag queens Alaska and Aquaria.
+The video features influencers from the world of makeup, including drag performers Alaska and Aquaria.

 Critical reception

-"Stupid Love" received positive reviews from music critics; many of them noted a return to Gaga's dance-pop roots.
-Following the leak, W magazine's Kyle Munzenrieder wrote, "It was classic Gaga with a chugging power chorus, and a big room backing track.
-Her fans began dissecting what it told us about the upcoming album.
-Gaga herself, however, wasn't having it."
-Commenting on the leak, Harper's Bazaar described "Stupid Love" as an "upbeat cut with big vocals and dance and electronic-inspired production", seemingly "poised to be another radio hit from the singer".
-Variety described the leak as a "disco-infused anthem whose style harkens back to Gaga's Born This Way album".

-Upon the song's official release, Michael Cuby of Nylon described it as a "mix between 'Bad Kids' and 'The Edge of Glory' with a beat that instantly recalls the joyous electropop of 'Do What U Want and "the type of song you can easily imagine both blasting out of an expensive sound-system at your local gay club and out of a car speaker as it speeds down the highway with its top down in the summertime."
-Jamieson Cox for Pitchfork also compared the song to "Do What U Want", saying the "brawny, shiny disco" of "Stupid Love" sounds like a sped-up version of the former.
-Cox claims "Stupid Love" recalls Gaga's late 2000s era "without achieving the same kind of grandeur", yet welcomes Gaga's return and "the goofy, indomitable spirit that made her so refreshing in the first place."
-Writing for Rolling Stone, Claire Shaffer and Althea Legaspi described the song as a "dance jam", while Ben Kaye of Consequence named it an "electronic disco banger".
-Sarah Jamieson from DIY thought that the track provides "maximalist addictiveness".